XRPL-Labs/Nop.Plugin.ExternalAuth.Xumm/README.md

 1. [Sign up](https://apps.xumm.dev/) for a Xumm Developer account, if you don't already have one.
 2. Install the plugin in nopCommerce.
 3. Configure the API Credentials and make sure the Redirect URL is set.
+4. Request static email addresses.
-4. You're all set to use Xumm for external authentication.
+5. You're all set to use Xumm for external authentication.

 # Instructions